-To qualify for the award of the degrees of Bachelor of Science / Bachelor of Laws a candidate must complete, satisfactorily and independently, each of (a), (b) and (c) as follows:
+Students who enrol in the Bachelor of Science / Bachelor of Laws, must complete each of (a), (b) and (f) as follows:

-- a) all compulsory Law subjects; - elective subjects to the value of 56 credit points from the LLB Schedule.
-To be eligible for the award of Honours, candidates must complete either LLB313 or LLB314; - c) subjects having a value of at least 90 credit points including a major study which shall: - i) be selected from either the Science Schedule, or the Health and Behavioural Sciences Schedule; and - ii) include no more than 48 credit points for 100-level subjects or a prescribed Environmental Science program of study having a value of 92 credit points
+- a) all compulsory Law subjects in the sequence prescribed in the relevant Course Program; - b) elective subjects to the value of 40 credit points from the LLB Elective Law Schedule; - c) to be eligible for the award of LLB Honours (calculated in accordance with method 4), a candidate must complete LLB 313: - d) to be eligible for the award of LLB (Honours by Research), a candidate must complete LLB448 Research Honours in Law.
+The Honours grade will be calculated in accordance with method 1; - e) to be eligible for the award of BSc/LLB (Joint Honours by Research), a candidate must complete LLB424 Joint Research Honours in Law and Another Discipline and the 24 credit point equivalent subject in Science.
+The Honours grade will be calculated in accordance with method 1; - f) subjects having a value of at least 90 credit points including a major study which shall: - i) be selected from either the Science Schedule, or the Health and Behavioural Sciences Schedule; and - ii) include no more than 48 credit points of 100-level subjects or a prescribed Environmental Science program of study having a value of 92 credit points.